10-varun/FinSight/README.md

 # **FINSIGHT Documentation**

 ## **Introduction**
-FINSIGHT is an intelligent stock market insights platform designed to simplify the investment journey for beginners and seasoned investors.
+FINSIGHT is an intelligent stock market insights platform designed to simplify the investment journey for both beginners and seasoned investors.
 The platform centralizes essential stock market data, financial news, and personalized recommendations, providing users with actionable insights to make informed decisions.

 ---